 To diagnose dementia, doctors first assess whether a person has an underlying treatable condition such as depression, abnormal thyroid function, normal pressure hydrocephalus, or a vitamin deficiency that may relate to cognitive difficulties.
 Early detection of symptoms is important, as some causes for symptoms can be treated.
 In many cases, the specific type of dementia a person has may not be confirmed until after the person has died and the brain is examined.

 A medical assessment for dementia generally includes:

 - Patient history.
 Typical questions about a person's medical and family history might include asking about whether dementia runs in the family, how and when symptoms began, changes in behavior and personality, and if the person is taking certain medications that might cause or worsen symptoms.

 - Physical exam.
 Measuring blood pressure and other vital signs may help physicians detect conditions that might cause or occur with dementia.
 Such conditions may be treatable.

 - Neurological tests.
-Assessing balance, sensory function, reflexes, vision, eye movements, and other functions helps identify conditions that may affect the diagnosis or are treatable with drugs.
+Assessing balance, sensory function, reflexes, vision, eye movements, and other cognitive functions helps identify conditions that may affect the diagnosis or are treatable with drugs.

 Tests Used to Diagnose Dementia

 The following procedures also may be used to diagnose dementia:

 - Cognitive and neuropsychological tests.
 These tests measure memory, problem solving, attention, counting, language skills, and other abilities related to mental functioning.

 - Laboratory tests.
 Testing a person's blood and other fluids , as well as checking levels of various chemicals, hormones, and vitamins, can help find or rule out possible causes of symptoms.